 Alternatively, you may receive the award of postgraduate certificate in clinical and health research if you have successfully completed modules amounting to 30 ECTS.

 Typical entry requirements

-A first degree (2.2 class or higher) or equivalent, in a relevant subject, from an approved institution of higher education is required to study on this masters course in clinical and health research.
+A first degree (2.2 Hons or higher) or an equivalent standard in other qualifications approved by the University, in a relevant subject, from an approved institution of higher education is required to study on this masters course in clinical and health research.
 Candidates without a good first degree may be admitted to the programme, but will be expected to provide evidence of suitable professional experience and supportive qualifications.
-In addition to the above requirements, candidates on the clinical academic pathway would normally have a health professional qualification leading to current registration with the appropriate professional body and/or relevant clinical/professional experience.
+Overall IELTS of 6.5 or above with no less than a 6.0 in each component.

 Typical course content